Do you feel tired most of the time? Do you crave chocolate a lot? Do you get frequent headaches? These could be signs you’re lacking in magnesium.

 - Protein synthesis

-You may have attributed your tiredness to your late night Netflix marathons* but ever thought your magnesium levels may be to blame?
-Magnesium plays a significant role normal energy-yielding metabolism by activating adenosine triphosphate (ATP) – the energy molecule.
-Essentially, it helps us release energy from the food we eat, without it, we feel tired and fatigued.
+Magnesium plays a significant role in normal energy-yielding metabolism by activating ATP, known as the energy molecule.
+That means it helps us release energy from the food we eat.
+So without it, we feel tired and fatigued.

-When you lack magnesium, your muscles can contract involuntarily, causing painful muscle cramps and twitches.
+Without enough magnesium your muscles can contract involuntarily, causing painful muscle cramps and twitches.
 This is because it plays an essential role in activating both nerves and muscles within the nervous system.
-If you experience muscle cramps frequently, we recommend supplementing your diet with magnesium and limiting diuretics such as coffee and tea as these can often deplete mineral stores.

-Do you ever feel anxious, worried or overstressed about things out of your control?
-Magnesium, also known as ‘natures chill pill’ can help, thanks to its relationship with the neurotransmitter gamma-aminobutyric acid (GABA).
+Magnesium is thought of by some as ‘natures chill pill’.
+That’s because of to its relationship with the neurotransmitter gamma-aminobutyric acid (GABA).
 Magnesium binds to GABA, causing anxiety-related brain activity to be counteracted.
-Supplementing with magnesium has also been found to link with improved ADHD symptoms.